Reactions to the disappearance of Madeleine McCann: Libel actions

 In its apology, the Express stated that "a number of articles in the newspaper have suggested that the couple caused the death of their missing daughter Madeleine and then covered it up.
 We acknowledge that there is no evidence whatsoever to support this theory and that Kate and Gerry are completely innocent of any involvement in their daughter's disappearance."
 The McCanns also accepted £550,000 ($1.1 million) damages and costs.
 They promised to pay the damages into Madeleine's Fund.

 Robert Murat instigated defamation proceedings against Sky News and 11 British newspapers, in April 2008.
 He used London solicitors Simons Muirhead & Burton on a conditional fee agreement.
 The first paper to settle was The Scotsman who published an apology on 15 May but paid no damages.
 The newspaper groups Associated Newspapers, Express Newspapers, MGN Limited and News Group Newspapers settled with Murat, on 17 July, for a £600,000 payout.
 They also issued a public apology in the High Court.
 BSkyB also paid him damages in a separate libel case.
 Sergey Malinka, and Murat's girlfriend, Michaela Walczuch, accepted more than £100,000 each.

 The friends of the McCanns, known as the Tapas Seven, were awarded around £375,000 in damages and secured printed apologies from Express Newspapers.
-The friends have donated the settlement monies to the Fund.
+The friends donated the settlement monies to the Fund.
 The apologies, printed in both the Daily Express and Daily Star, said "In articles ... we suggested that the holiday companions of Kate and Gerry McCann might have covered up the true facts concerning Madeleine McCann's disappearance and/or misled the authorities investigating her disappearance.
 We also reported speculation that ...
 Dr Russell O'Brien, was suspected of involvement with Madeleine's abduction.
 We now accept that these suggestions should never have been made and were completely untrue. ..."

 The McCanns applied for an injunction, on 8 December 2009, prohibiting the sale of the book, written by Gonçalo Amaral, Maddie, a Verdade da Mentira (Maddie, the Truth of the Lie), and launched a libel suit against Amaral.